 Hoffman and his colleagues were awarded a $400,000 grant in 2011 to create a toilet that can eliminate waste for five cents per user each day.
 The toilet won the Gates Foundation’s 2012 Reinvent the Toilet Challenge, which invited competitors to design a safe, cheap, and sanitary toilet that could serve the world’s 2.5 billion people who lack access to good sanitation.

-In November 2013, Kohler, a toilet manufacturer, collaborated with Caltech experts to assist further improving the toilet.
+In November 2013, Kohler, a toilet manufacturer, collaborated with Caltech experts to assist further in improving the toilet.

 An estimated 4.5 billion people in the world lack access to appropriate sanitary facilities, resulting in millions of deaths each year, as well as pollution and economic losses.